EkanshdeepGupta/infinite-recursive-image/README.md

 For skew mode, the dimensions can be given as a string of four 2-tuples of numbers, which denote the pixel coordinates of the left, top, right, bottom corner respectively, of the box on which to generate the Droste effect.

+The pixel coordinates for dimensions can be found using any photo-editing software like GIMP or Adobe Photoshop.

 ## Examples

 Get the outputs stored in `./examples` as follows: